sugark/hackaging-ease-agent/src/project_resveratrol_diabates2/_input_topic.md

-Resveratrol supplementation and type 2 diabetes: a systematic review and meta-analysis
+Resveratrol supplementation and type 2 diabetes